mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ws-ds-status.md

 ---
 title: WsDsStatus enum
-description: Describes the flag that records the status of a workstation dataset as it is processed.
+description: "Describes the flag that records the status of a workstation dataset as it is processed. "
+last_modified_at: 2024-06-26T20:27:06Z
 ---

 Describes the flag that records the status of a workstation dataset as it is processed.